josek98/pywgraph/README.md

 edge = WeightedDirectedEdge("A", "B", 0.5)
 ```

 The first two parameters are the nodes that the edge connects.
 The last parameter is the weight.
 It is important to notice that, since this is a directed edge, the order of the nodes is important.
+Since we do have not specify any group, the default group is the real numbers with the multiplication.

 You can call the start and end nodes with `edge.start` and `edge.end`, respectevely.
 To get the weight, simply use `edge.weight`.
 You can also get the *inverse edge* with `edge.inverse`.
 This is, the edge that connects the end node of `edge` to the start node of `edge` and has `1/edge.weight` as weight (as said previously, in the future this is meant to be the inverse of the weight in the underlying group).